Jeanne S. Mam-Luft, MFA

 Elena Rodriguez Moore, LPTA

-Born in Queens, New York, Moore received her Bachelor of Arts in Dance Cum Laude with a concentration in choreography from Goucher College in Towson, Maryland.
-While at Goucher, Elena performed and studied under such artists as Gabriel Masson, Alan Hineline, Roger Jeffrey, Heather McArdle, Anne Hutchinson Guest, Mino Nicholas, and Janice Garret.
-After graduating, she moved to Dayton, Ohio and danced for SMAG Dance Collective under the direction of Michael Groomes and Dayton Contemporary Dance Company 2 under the direction of Shonna Hickman-Matlock.
-Moore has since received her Physical Therapist Assistant degree and works full-time at a skilled nursing facility.
+Born in Queens, New York, Elena received her Bachelor of Arts in Dance Cum Laude with a concentration in choreography from Goucher College in Towson, Maryland.
+While at Goucher, Elena performed and studied under such esteemed artists as Gabriel Masson, Alan Hineline, Roger Jeffrey, Heather McArdle, Anne Hutchinson Guest, Mino Nicholas, and Janice Garret.
+After graduating, she moved to Dayton, Ohio and danced for SMAG Dance Collective under the direction of Michael Groomes, and Dayton Contemporary Dance Company 2 under the direction of Shonna Hickman-Matlock.
+Elena holds a Physical Therapist Assistant degree and is a Physical Therapist Assistant at a skilled nursing facility.

-Corrinne Bailey graduated Summa Cum Laude with a BFA in Dance from Ohio University in Athens, Ohio in 2017.
-Originally from Columbus, Bailey is a first year company member with MamLuft&Co.
-Dance.
+Originally from Columbus, Corrinne Bailey graduated Summa Cum Laude with a BFA in Dance from Ohio University in Athens, Ohio in 2017.
 Her passion is teaching dance of all forms to all ages and levels of abilities.
-In addition to teaching for MamLuft&Co.
-Dance, Bailey teaches with Miami Valley Ballet Theatre and Lifestyle Essentials, with whom she brings group fitness into the corporate environment.
-She has also taught in public school programs and at her former university in Modern, Contemporary, Hip Hop, and Pilates.
-Bailey received her Pilates Mat I and II certifications through Power Pilates and has taught in Columbus, Athens, and Cincinnati.
-She is currently in the process of completing the Pilates Comprehensive Certification through a scholarship with Power Pilates.
+In addition to currently teaching with ML&Co., Bailey has taught in public school programs in a variety of classes, such as Modern Dance, Creative Movement, and Hip Hop.
+Bailey received Pilates Mat I and II certifications through Power Pilates and recently completed the Pilates Comprehensive Certification through a scholarship with Power Pilates at BodyMind Balance Studio in Evanston.
+She has taught Pilates in Columbus, Athens, and Cincinnati.

-At OU, Bailey performed as a soloist in the Dance Division’s Senior and Winter Dance Concerts.
-She had the opportunity to work with and perform for many guest artists, such as Doug Nielsen, Nii Tete-Yartey, DanceTheYard, Joanna Kotze, and more.
-Bailey has also performed pieces by OU professors Travis Gatling, Ani Javian, and Nathan Andary.
-Bailey participated in the American College Dance Association (ACDA) for three years and recently performed in a piece chosen for adjudication.
-Bailey has performed her own duets and solos for OU’s Movement Concerts, a public performance, as well as the Nuit Blanche Arts Festival, a local arts festival in Athens.
+Bailey has performed both as a soloist and ensemble member, having had the opportunity to work with and perform for many guest artists, such as Doug Nielsen, Nii Tete-Yartey, DanceTheYard, Joanna Kotze, Travis Gatling, Ani Javian, and Nathan Andary.
+As a student, Bailey participated in the American College Dance Association (ACDA) for three years.

-Samantha Conte is a first-year company member of MamLuft&Co.
-Dance.
-Her previous training includes 14 years at South Dayton School of Dance under the instruction of Gina Walther, Gigi Gardner, and Erin Robbins.
+Samantha’s previous training includes 14 years at South Dayton School of Dance under the instruction of Gina Walther (formerly with Dayton Contemporary Dance Company), Gigi Gardner, and Erin Robbins.

 In 2017, Conte received her Bachelor of Fine Arts in Dance, Magna Cum Laude, from Ball State University.

-Over the course of her dance training Samantha has worked with guest artists, such as Sidra Bell, Rodney A. Brown, Ruka White, William B. McClellan, Jr., and Debbie Blunden-Diggs.
+Over the course of her dance training Samantha has worked with guest artists including Sidra Bell, Rodney A. Brown, Ruka White, William B. McClellan, Jr., and Debbie Blunden-Diggs.

 Gabriel Martinez Rubio

-Gabriel Martinez is a first-year MamLuft&Co.
-Dance Company Member.
-A Mexican dancer and choreographer, he has performed with many different Mexican dance companies, including Ballet Teatro del Espacio, Ballet de la Ciudad de Mexico, Foco al Aire, and Teatro Inercia, among others.
-Martinez has worked with both distinguished Mexican and international choreographers.
+Gabriel Martinez is a Mexican dancer and choreographer who has worked with distinguished international artists and performed with numerous Mexican dance companies, such as Ballet Teatro del Espacio, Ballet de la Ciudad de Mexico, Foco al Aire, and Teatro Inercia, among others.

-Gabriel has been teaching dance since 2007 for professional and amateur dancers in different studios in Mexico.
-He has also taught various workshops for performers of different disciplines, including working with Teatro Ciego, a theatre company with blind actors.
+Gabriel began teaching dance in 2007 for professional and amateur dancers in Mexico.
+He has also taught various workshops for performers of different disciplines, including ™Teatro Ciego,∫ a theatre company with blind actors.

-Gabriel began his career in the United States when he moved to North Carolina in 2014, where he had the opportunity to dance, choreograph, and teach with the Carrboro Modern Dance Company, a working relationship that lasted from his arrival in 2014 until his departure in 2016.
+Gabriel began his career in the United States when he moved to North Carolina in 2014; he had the opportunity to dance, choreograph, and teach with the Carrboro Modern Dance Company, which birthed a working relationship that lasted from his arrival in 2014 until his departure in 2016.
 Gabriel was invited to choreograph and dance as an independent artist in Eno River Dances 2015.
 He also danced with Anahata Dance and Alyssa Noble in productions for Tobacco Road Dance Festival in 2016.

-At Wright State, she performed and choreographed in numerous concerts; her senior work was specially chosen to appear in a faculty concert.
-During her senior year, she performed in the work “Testament,” choreographed and set by Dwight Rhoden and Clifford Williams of Complexions Dance Theatre.
+At Wright State, she performed and choreographed in numerous concerts; her senior work was specially chosen to appear in an otherwise faculty concert.
+During her senior year, she performed in the work ™Testament,∫ choreographed and set by Dwight Rhoden and Clifford Williams of Complexions Dance Theatre.
 She also performed in WSU’s musical production of The Great Gatsby and No, No, Nanette.

 Hannah recently apprenticed for Gregory Hancock Dance Theatre for their 2017 production, A Night In India.